tamusjroyce/promise-poll/README.md

 # promise-poll

 Provides a function which resolves a promise which resolves within a given timeout if its predicate returns something truthy.
+This version no longer uses setInterval, which has problems.
+It now only calls setTimer.

 ## Installation